mhendrey/triton-embed-text/docs/embed_text.md

 * `embed_model`: str, optional, default="multilingual_e5_large"
   Specify which embedding model to use.
 Choices are `multilingual_e5_large`, `siglip_text`, or `e5_large_v2`
-* `truncation`: bool, optional, default=False
+* `truncation`: str | bool, optional, default=False
-  Set to true if you want to truncate provided text to maximum length supported by the model.
+  Passed along to Huggingface tokenizer class.
+See [tokenizer docs](https://huggingface.co/docs/transformers/main_classes/tokenizer#transformers.PreTrainedTokenizer.__call__) for more details.
+Mostly likely value will be `True` which truncates the provided text to the maximum length of tokens supported by the model.
 Otherwise, if the provided text is too many tokens, an error will be returned.
+Acceptable values for current tokenizer class are:
+    * True or 'longest_first'
+    * 'only_first'
+    * 'only_second'
+    * False or 'do_not_truncate'

 ## Multilingual E5 Text Embeddings
 For optimal performance, all text sent must have either "query: " or "passage: "